karmaniverous/stan-core/.stan/system/stan.todo.md

 ---

 ## Completed (recent)
+- System prompt — dev plan logging rules
+  - Completed is the final section; new entries are appended at the bottom (append‑only).
+  - No edits to existing Completed items; clarifications/corrections are logged as new list entries (amendments to the list).
+  - Prune Completed entries not needed to understand work in flight; keep minimal context only.
+  - No numbering in the dev plan (use nested bullets); a short, strictly ordered sub‑procedure may use a local numbered list when needed.

 - Interop (stan-cli) — core config slimming + CLI config extraction
   - Posted `.stan/interop/stan-cli/20251010-000000Z-core-config-slimming-and-cli-config.md`
     with the plan of attack and drop-in code: